Orange-OpenSource/documentare-simdoc/README.md

 ## Build

+Prerequisites:
+ - java 8
+ - you need to install graphviz (see .travis.yml to see how we install it)
+ - you need to install convert (imagemagick)

 To build the core library: ```cd simdoc/core/java/libs && ./mvnw install```

 To build tools (***LineDetection***,***NCD***, etc): ```cd simdoc/apps/pc/ && ./compileAll.sh```